withcapsule/Docs/src/content/docs/guides/cli.md

-  upload            Upload a file to the server [aliases: u] upload-encrypted  Locally encrypt a file, then upload a file to the server [aliases: ue] download          Download a recently uploaded file [aliases: d] status            Show metadata for an uploaded file [aliases: s] recents           Show recent uploads and downloads, --help for more [aliases: r] delete            Delete a file by ID [aliases: del] server            Manage the server address [aliases: srv] help              Print this message or the help of the given subcommand(s)
+  upload            Upload a file to the server [aliases: u] upload-encrypted  Locally encrypt a file, then upload a file to the server [aliases: ue] download          Download a recently uploaded file [aliases: d] status            Show status and metadata for an uploaded file [aliases: s] recents           Show recent uploads and downloads, --help for more [aliases: r] delete            Delete a file by ID [aliases: del] server            Manage the server address [aliases: sv] help              Print this message or the help of the given subcommand(s)

 Options: